StureJ/SPIS--Real-Time-Guitar-Chord-Detection-via-Hand-Tracking/README.md

 A real-time system that detects guitar chords from hand movements using signal processing and machine learning.

 ⚙️ How it works
-Tracks hand landmarks with MediaPipe

-Extracts fingertip distances

-Applies median filtering to stabilize noisy hand tracking signals

-Applies sliding window

-Generates features over time
+Camera captures Webcam video and MediaPipe extracts finger joint/hand positions

+Fingertip coordinates are extracted from the detected hand position

+Pairwise distances between fingertips are computed to describe hand geometry

+A median filter (kernel size = 3) is applied to reduce jitter while keeping low latency

+A sliding window stores recent frames to capture motion over time

-Predicts chords using a trained SVM model
+Windowed data is converted into features using mean and standard deviation, then scaled and passed into a trained SVM model

+Final predictions are stabilized using a short voting buffer to reduce flickering outputs

 🧠 Tech Stack
 Python • OpenCV • MediaPipe • NumPy • Scikit-learn